 You choose between the two based on whether your standard deduction is higher or lower than your itemized deduction list.
-If the standard deduction is higher, you will opt for that one since it gives you the biggest break.
+If the standard deduction is higher, you will opt for it since it gives you the biggest break.
 If not, then while figuring out your itemized deductions might take more time, they will save you more money overall.

 Almost every year, the standard deduction you can take is based on your ‘Filing Status,’ i.e., whether you are single, married, filing jointly or separately, or if you are the head of a household.
-Since the TCJA Act passed in 2017, standard deductions have practically doubled.
+Since the TCJA Act was passed in 2017, standard deductions have practically doubled.
 For example, for married couples filing jointly, it went from $12,700 to $25,100 in 2021.
 Single taxpayers and those that are married but file separately saw a rise from $6,350 in 2017 to $12,550 in 2021.

 However, in the 2022 tax year, there is even more to consider when you factor in the tax changes from the Trump Tax Reform.
 These changes cut the $4,050 personal deductions that were possible for you and each member of your household to deduct from 2017.
 This cut made itemized deductions less beneficial for taxpayers across the board.